This post may contain affiliate sales links. Please read my disclosure policy.

-These Champagne Cupcakes are filled with a light white chocolate champagne truffle filling and topped with champagne frosting!
+These Champagne Cupcakes are filled with white chocolate champagne truffle filling and topped with champagne frosting!
 They are moist, light and FULL of champagne flavor!
-Perfect for a celebration – and for New Year’s Eve!
+Perfect for a New Year’s Eve party or any celebration!

 So, it has been busy around here lately.
 Brooks started crawling about a week and a half ago and now he’s everywhere all the time.
 He’s also getting SO close to walking – often standing completely on his own for 10 to 20 seconds at a time while clapping for himself and smiling and laughing. 🙂 It’s the cutest!

 And Ashton just started crawling yesterday!
 I know I’m biased, but they are seriously the most adorable things ever.
 They get so excited for themselves when they hit these milestones and we get so excited with them.
 Ashton also isn’t far from walking and they are both so busy right now, it’s hard to keep up.
 Lately, it feels like they are just crushing milestones!